DanilSko/smtb-yerevan/stylo_workshop/stylometry_practice.md

-# Let us learn how to do stylometry on your texts
+# Let us learn how to do stylometry on one's own texts

 ## Prerequisite: R with stylo installed